h2non/toxy/README.md

 - Rule-based poisoning (probabilistic, HTTP method, headers, body...)
 - Support third-party poisons and rules
 - Built-in balancer and traffic intercept via middleware
-- Inherits the API and features from [rocky](https://github.com/h2non/rocky)
+- Inherits API and features from [rocky](https://github.com/h2non/rocky)
 - Compatible with connect/express (and most of their middleware)
 - Runs as standalone HTTP proxy